preactjs/preact-www/content/kr/index.md

 ---
 title: Preact
-description: 'Fast 3kB alternative to React with the same modern API.'
+description: Fast 3kB alternative to React with the same modern API
 ---

 <jumbotron>